erysdren/bsp360conv/README.md

 # bsp360conv

 Convert Xbox 360 Source Engine maps to PC.
+This tool relies on the SDL3 and xz libraries.

-NOTE: DOES NOT WORK YET
+**NOTE: DOES NOT WORK YET**

 ## License